awesomemotive/easy-digital-downloads/readme.txt

 == Changelog ==

+= 1.0.1.3 =

+* Fixed a bug with the checkout login / register forms

 = 1.0.1.2 =

-Fixed a bug with the manual payment gateway.
+* Fixed a bug with the manual payment gateway.
-Fixed a bug where sales / earnings counts were increased before a purchase was confirmed.
+* Fixed a bug where sales / earnings counts were increased before a purchase was confirmed.
-Fixed a bug with the checkout registration / login forms.
+* Fixed a bug with the checkout registration / login forms.
-Added a German translation, thanks to David Decker.
+* Added a German translation, thanks to David Decker.
-Added a partial European Portuguese translation, thanks to Takssista.
+* Added a partial European Portuguese translation, thanks to Takssista.

 = 1.0.1.1 =